 The most common forms include:

-The average amount of time on amino acid therapy ranges from 3 to 12 months.
+Keep in mind that the average amount of time on amino acid therapy ranges from 3 to 12 months.
 Of course, a balanced diet that includes amino acid foods is recommended for life.

 Best Food-Based Sources of Amino Acids